w3c/wai-website/pages/about/groups/apawg.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Accessible Platform Architectures (APA) Working Group is to ensure W3C specifications support accessibility for people with disabilities through the following activities: reviewing specifications; developing new specifications and technical support materials; collaborating with other W3C working groups on technology accessibility; and coordinating harmonized accessibility strategies within W3C that include security, privacy, and internationalization.
+Find out about the activities of the Accessible Platform Architectures (APA) Working Group and how you can contribute to its mission.

 {::nomarkdown}
 {% include box.html type="end" %}